 Guide to Electric Car Charging in the UK

-A Record number of people have been buying electric cars and plug-in hybrids across the UK in 2019 - electric car sales increased by 110% in January, with the UK seeing more than double the number of pure-electric cars on the road compared to the same period last year.
+Record numbers of people have been buying electric cars and plug-in hybrids across the UK - electric car sales increased by 110% in January, with the UK seeing more than double the number of pure-electric cars on the road compared to the same period last year.

 According to Society of Motor Manufacturers and Traders (SMMT), 1,334 electric cars were sold in January, which is 635 more than in January 2018.